 Eau de parfum or perfume oil - what are the differences?

 An eau de toilette is a scented water with a perfume oil content of 6 - 9%.
-Eaux de toilette are mostly fresh and light and can therefore be applied more generously to the body.
-The name eau de toilette has to do with the use of scented water in the Middle Ages.
-At that time it was used for personal hygiene as well as cleaning.
-For this purpose, cloths were used, which are called "toile" in French.
-The word "Eau" means "water" and this is where eau de toilette emerged.
+Eaux de toilette are usually fresh and light and can therefore be applied more generously to the body.
+The name Eau de Toilette has to do with the use of perfumed water in the Middle Ages.
+At that time it was used for personal care as well as for cleaning.
+Cloths called “toile” in French were used for this purpose.
+The word “Eau” means “water” and this is where Eau de Toilette came from.

-An Eau de Cologne has the lowest concentration of fragrance oils at 3 - 5% and is a very light, mostly fresh scent.
-The original formulation of the Eau de Cologne goes back to the pharmacist Johann Maria Farina, who created a light perfume in Cologne in the 18th century and thus produced the first Cologne water.
+An Eau de Cologne has the lowest fragrance oil concentration at 3 - 5% and is a very light, usually fresh scent.
+The original recipe for Eau de Cologne goes back to the pharmacist Johann Maria Farina, who created a light perfume in Cologne in the 18th century and thus produced the first cologne water.

 In contrast, perfume oils do not contain alcohol.
-The essential fragrance oils are not combined with water and alcohol, but are embedded in one or more carrier oils.
-The concentration of the fragrance essences is high and since oils release the fragrance slowly, the fragrances have a subtle and long-lasting effect.
-Without alcohol, perfume oils can also be a good alternative for sensitive skin.
+The ethereal Fragrance oils are not combined with water and alcohol, but are embedded in one or more carrier oils.
+The concentration of the fragrance essences is high and since oils release the scent slowly, the scents are long-lasting and subtle.
+Without alcohol, perfume oils are an ideal perfume alternative for sensitive skin.